Spokespeople and Experts

 Ali is also the Chair for Cancer Equality (a charity committed to improving access to cancer information and support for BME and Refugee communities).

-Colin Osborne is a Founder Trustee of Orchid and a former testicular cancer patient.
+A Founder Trustee of Orchid and a former testicular cancer patient.
 He was diagnosed in 1994 – ironically, he discovered his lump at the same time as his wife discovered she was pregnant with their second child.
 An ultrasound scan showed the lump was malignant and he underwent surgery.
 Following this surgery, blood tests and CT scans showed the cancer had spread to his abdomen and Colin’s long fight for survival began.

 Colin uses his personal experience of battling testicular cancer to raise public awareness of the disease.
 He has appeared on several television shows – notably “Esther”, “Open House” with Gloria Hunniford and “Good Morning” with Richard and Judy.
 Articles were featured in most of the national newspapers and magazines as well as local press and radio.
 2004 saw Colin win the prestigious Daily Mirror Pride of Britain award, which was featured on ITV and GMTV.

-Rob Cornes qualified as a Registered General Nurse (RGN) in 1991 at Barking Havering and Redbridge Hospitals NHS Trust (BHR) where he undertook his training.
+Rob qualified as a Registered General Nurse (RGN) in 1991 at Barking Havering and Redbridge Hospitals NHS Trust (BHR) where he undertook his training.
 He began work as a staff nurse on the urology ward and continued to work within urology at BHR for the next 12 years culminating in the role of Charge Nurse from 1997-2003.
 He left the ward in 2003 and took up a position as a Clinical Trials Nurse through St Bartholomew’s Hospital, a post partially funded by Orchid.
 In 2004 he became Uro-oncology Clinical Nurse Specialist at BHR.
-He recently left the role to work as Orchid’s permanent Information Nurse Specialist.
+He then left this role to work as Orchid’s permanent Information Nurse Specialist.
 He chairs PHASE; a large support group based in Essex for men and their families who have been affected by prostate cancer.

-Professor Thomas Powles MBBS, MRCP, MD is Clinical Professor of Genitourinary Oncology at the Barts Cancer Institute, Centre for Experimental Cancer Medicine.
+Professor Thomas Powles is Clinical Professor of Genitourinary Oncology at the Barts Cancer Institute, Centre for Experimental Cancer Medicine.
 He qualified from St Bartholomew’s Medical School in 1996 and trained in medical oncology at Imperial College.
 He completed his post-graduate training in oncology in 2005 and received an MD from the University of London in 2006.
 His thesis was in mechanisms of resistance to therapy in urology cancers.
 His main research interests are in genital and urinary cancers, leading a spectrum of clinical studies from phase I to randomised phase III.
 He is regular spokesperson on male specific cancers, latest research developments, treatments and management issues.

 Professor John Kelly